Compliance

 What happens when your client uses AI to evaluate candidates you submitted?
 Who's liable if the client's AI violates the law?

 Legal reality: Potentially both you and the client, under joint employment theory.
+For federal insights, consult DOL joint employer rule, which courts have extended to anti-discrimination laws.

 Contractual Strategies